 York gripped my shoulders, spun me round and grabbed either side of my sopping wet head.
 “What are you flapping your silly . . .
 Oh shit.”
 Over my shoulders he saw what I’d seen.

 “York, we’ve got to call the police.”
-Despite the bright glare of the sun, I shook and shivered like a slice of jelled aspic.
+Despite the bright glare of the sun, I was shivering like a slice of jelled aspic.

 He called me Mergirl or Merrow more than he called me Nora.
 I had a minor physical defect called Zyodactyly, aka webbed fingers.
 The area between my big toe and the one next to it was similarly webbed.
 It never bothered me.
-In fact, I considered it an asset, which combined with my generously sized lungs, allowed me to swim rings round everyone else, and stay underwater for three minutes.
+In fact, I considered it an asset, which combined with my generously sized lungs, allowed me to swim rings round everyone else, and stay underwater longer.
 My parents had owned one of the lovely old painted lady gingerbread houses here and I spent many summers as a kid exploring Key West’s turquoise waters.
-Unfortunately, when the feds got self-righteous about the drug running in the early 80s and tried to block off access, Key West declared itself the Conch Republic, and attempted to succeed from the Union.
+Unfortunately, when the feds got self-righteous about the drug running in the early 80s and tried to block access to these isles, Key West declared itself the Conch Republic, and attempted to succeed from the Union.
 That was too much for my parents.
 They sold our grand old house and bought a place in Hilton Head.
-I protested their move so often and loudly they bought me a cigar maker’s cottage as a college graduation gift.
+I protested the move so often and loudly they bought me a cigar maker’s cottage as a college graduation gift.

 I was amazed York hadn’t cut his feet on the crushed shell path.
-At least, as I walked back to the campfire, I didn’t see any drops of blood, just some loose trash—balled up paper, part of a local flyer advertising drinks on the lagoon, and a crumpled paper coffee carton.
+At least, as I walked back to the campfire, I didn’t see any drops of blood, just some loose trash—balled up paper, part of a local flyer advertising drinks on the lagoon, a few candy wrappers, and a crumpled paper coffee carton.

 Key West was once called Cayo Hueso, the Key of Bones.
 The tall, proud Calusa Indians that inhabited these keys were in touch with the spirit world.
 They were so powerful, other tribes sent tributes.
 Early explorers found burial mounds throughout the keys that were filled with bones, pottery shards, arrowheads, gold and silver ornaments, clay pipes… The ghosts of shipwrecked passengers, pirates, settlers and slaves, and those that got so key wasted they took a permanent dirt nap also inhabit and haunt this part of Florida.
 I’ve listened to the legends and tales for decades.
 That day I found the charred bones of Hilaire Chaz Delacroix I thought perhaps one of those tales about vengeful ghosts had come true.

-York pushed the scooter to the limit—20 miles per hour, and ten minutes later, he pulled over at a pay phone outside a gas station and called the sheriff’s office.
-Fifteen minutes later, the sheriff and a deputy met York at the entrance to the canal where we’d been snorkeling, and directed them to the camp site.
+York pushed the scooter to the limit—20 miles per hour, and five minutes later, pulled over at a pay phone outside a gas station and called the sheriff’s office.
+Fifteen minutes later, the sheriff and a deputy met York at the entrance to the canal where we’d been snorkeling; he directed them to the camp site.

 While York was gone, I searched the car.
 I’d watched my share of detective shows on TV—Columbo, Magnum P.I., and Quincy MD, and read tons of books by Spillane and MacDonald.
 I used my tickle stick to poke through a few empty candy wrappers and newspapers crumpled on the backseat floorboard.
-I popped the trunk but it had nothing of interest.
+I popped the trunk but it held nothing of interest.
 Then I tore off a piece of the newspaper and used it to open the glove box without leaving fingerprints.
-Inside I found a wallet containing a driver’s license, a local library and credit cards, and a receipt for a paid utility bill, and about $35 cash.
+Inside I found a wallet containing a driver’s license, a local library and credit cards, a receipt for a paid utility bill, and about $35 cash.
 I looked at the driver’s picture and tried to mentally compare it to the blackened skull.
 I guessed it could be the same man.
 What a damn shame.
 He was a handsome man, with finely chiseled features, and a well-groomed mustache and goatee.
-Layered brown hair framed his face; his eyes were deep brown; he weighed 185 pounds and was 5 foot, 9 inches tall.
+Layered brown hair framed his face and curled under at the collar line; his eyes were deep brown; he weighed 185 pounds and was 5 foot, 9 inches tall.

 Under the visor, I found a Polaroid photo of a grinning bleach blond woman wearing heavy black eye makeup.
 She was standing next to one of Key West’s fishing piers and holding a tall drink garnished with fruit.
 She wore a short, yellow flowered halter dress and high heels, bracelets on both wrists, dangling earrings, and a tangle of necklaces.
 I turned the photo over and saw the name Lydia in tiny ornate cursive writing.
 Penciled below I could barely make out the words “doesn’t it look like she could be perfection?”
 I thought perhaps with a full Hollywood makeover and a good plastic surgeon.
 I took a long look and carefully put the picture back.